In this topic:

 When Auto Initial Assignment is on for a student, the software evaluates the student’s eligibility and starts the auto assign process.

-- If the student is eligible for Auto Initial Assignment and does not have a Reading Assistant Plus assignment (or Reading Assistant legacy assignment), the software will immediately start the auto assign process.
+- If the student is eligible for Auto Initial Assignment and does not have a Reading Assistant Plus assignment, the software will immediately start the auto assign process.
 Note that it only performs the initial assignment and placement for a student.

 - If the student is not eligible for Auto Initial Assignment, a notification message will appear.
 See Troubleshoot Auto Initial Assignment for details.